Vermont woman reunites with birth family 44 years after going missing

 McCarty’s omma, which means “mother” in Korean, never stopped looking for her.

 “You are still registered as my daughter in Korea,” Denise’s birth mother told her during the video conference.
-She also told McCarty that she never left the village where McCarty went missing in hopes that they would find her.
+She also told McCarty that she never left the village where McCarty went missing, in hopes that they would find her.
 She also kept a copy of the flyers that she put up across town when McCarty disappeared.

 “I told my omma that I was sorry that I got lost and that she was worried about me," McCarty told WCAX News while tearing up.
 “And that she didn’t give up.
 And I wanted to thank her for that because it’s been so long.”